 What Families Need to Know about Zika

-Zika is a virus that can cause fever, rash, joint pain and conjunctivitis.
+Zika is a virus that can cause fever, rash, joint pain and conjunctivitis (pink eye).
 One in five people infected with the Zika virus will develop symptoms.
 The illness is usually mild in healthy adults and children, and may last from several days to a week.
 If you or your child develops these symptoms and has traveled to an area known to have Zika, talk to your doctor.
 Tylenol can be used for fever or pain.
 Aspirin and NSAIDS (such as ibuprofen) should be avoided.

 The Zika virus can be spread in one of three ways: 1) through the bite of an infected mosquito; 2) from a pregnant woman infected with Zika to her developing fetus; and 3) through sexual transmission.
-Those at most risk for significant complications are pregnant women, due to the possible effects on the developing fetus.
+Those at most risk for serious problems are pregnant women, due to the possible effects on the developing fetus.
 Infection during pregnancy can lead to miscarriage and birth defects, including microcephaly, a condition in which a baby has a smaller head than normal.
 If you are pregnant or are considering becoming pregnant in the next several months, consider avoiding these areas where Zika is a risk.

 If you are pregnant and already living in an area with Zika or must travel to an area with Zika, take steps to prevent Zika infection.